lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Icon/README.md

 # Icon

-Icon component uses inlineSVG extension, so don't forget to add icons path in the configuration as seen in [inlineSVG docs][inlinesvg-docs].
+Icon component uses inlineSVG extension, so don’t forget to add icons path in the configuration as seen in [inlineSVG docs][inlinesvg-docs].

 Basic example usage: